Exactly solvable conformal field theories: Basics of 2d CFT

-To summarize, numbers of null vectors depend a lot on $\beta^2$.
-If $\beta^2<0$, then $\{\Delta_{(r, s)}\}_{r,s\in\mathbb{N}^*}$ is bounded from above, and Eq. \eqref{drms} implies that a Verma module can only have finitely many null vectors.
-If $\beta^2\in \mathbb{Q}_{>0}$, then by Eq. \eqref{rpsq} the existence of a null vector implies the existence of infinitely many others:
+To summarize, numbers of singular vectors depend a lot on $\beta^2$.
+If $\beta^2<0$, then $\{\Delta_{(r, s)}\}_{r,s\in\mathbb{N}^*}$ is bounded from above, and Eq. \eqref{drms} implies that a Verma module can only have finitely many singular vectors.
+If $\beta^2\in \mathbb{Q}_{>0}$, then by Eq. \eqref{rpsq} the existence of a singular vector implies the existence of infinitely many others:

 To illustrate the 2 cases $\beta^2\in \mathbb{Q}_{>0}$ and $\beta^2\in \mathbb{Q}_{<0}$, let us plot the points $(r,s)\in \mathbb{N}^*\times \mathbb{N}^*$, with a green shade that increases with the conformal dimension $\Delta_{(r,s)}$.
 We also draw a red arrow for the vector $(p, q)$, along which $\Delta_{(r,s)}$ is constant according to Eq. \eqref{rpsq}: